towersvault/shinpokered/README.md

 - HP-UP item now preserves your HP ratio
 - Meet Trainer jingle should not play before loading into the gym leader battle music
 - Systems that generate above-average DVs now use a statistical bias instead of using 9,8,8,8 minimum
+- Enemy trainer level scaling biases the levels upwards for determining if a pokemon should be evolved

 #Bugfixes